dynatrace-extensions/dt-extensions-yamlex/README.md

 │                                      schema files.                                  │
 │                                      [default: schema]                              │
-│ --source          -s      DIRECTORY  Path to directory where YAML source files will │ │                                      be stored. [default: parts or src/parts]       │ │ --root            -r      DIRECTORY  Root directory relative to which the paths in  │ │                                      settings file will be mapped.                  │ │                                      [default: .]                                   │
+│ --source          -s      DIRECTORY  Path to directory where YAML source files will │ │                                      be stored. [default: source or src/source]       │ │ --root            -r      DIRECTORY  Root directory relative to which the paths in  │ │                                      settings file will be mapped.                  │ │                                      [default: .]                                   │